 The ATT&CK knowledge base and matrix is an extremely powerful tool for red teaming, threat hunting, and building more reliable detection and prevention mechanisms.
 However, there’s one important point to keep in mind while working with the matrix, which is that it’s updated post-factum.
 This means it lists existing techniques and tactics.
 So it doesn’t provide a silver bullet for preventing zero-day attacks.

 Nevertheless, it’s a robust framework that can help you build fail-safe security mechanisms.
-At Apriorit, we actively use this matrix not only when implementing various kinds of security modules and products but also when conducting penetration testing and validating the efficiency of defensive methods we develop.
+At Apriorit, we actively use this matrix not only when implementing various kinds of security modules and using malware evasion techniques but also when conducting penetration testing and validating the efficiency of defensive methods we develop.
 We would be glad to help you in your network protection using our knowledge and experience in this area.